Drug Detox Center for Substance Abuse

-According to the Addiction study, common withdrawal symptoms that affect patients no matter what their drug of choice include:
+According to the Addiction study, common withdrawal symptoms that develop in association with a number of drug types include:

 - Sleep disturbances.
 Insomnia despite intense fatigue is common.

 - Physical issues.
-These may include chills, sweating, tremors or shaking, flu-like symptoms including runny nose and headache, nausea and vomiting.
+These may include chills, sweating, tremors or shaking, as well as flu-like symptoms, including runny nose and headache, nausea, and vomiting.

 - Cravings.
 The desire to use the drug of choice in order to stop the withdrawal symptoms is strong.